 The deal-breaker for Democrats was that the measure did not specifically require the state to expand Medicaid.
 It would have essentially been a very regressive tax (tobacco use is much more common among lower-income residents), and the money in the Healthcare Revolving Fund would have been apportioned by lawmakers to agencies that get federal matching Medicaid funds – but there was no accompanying requirement that the state expand its eligibility guidelines for Medicaid.

-Bill to cut Medicaid eligibility for parents – failed
+Failed attempt to cut Medicaid eligibility for parents

-Oklahoma has not expanded Medicaid under the ACA.
-But it attempted to go one step further than that, and tighten already-stringent eligibility rules even more.
+Despite not expanding Medicaid under the ACA, Oklahoma also attempted to go one step further than that, and tighten already-stringent eligibility rules even more.

 Amid a budget shortfall of $1.3 billion, lawmakers in the Oklahoma House of Representatives passed HB2665 in March 2016.
 HB2665 called for eliminating Medicaid eligibility for non-pregnant, able-bodied adults under age 65.
 All 30 Democrats in the Oklahoma House opposed the bill, and were joined by four Republicans.

-But the Senate did not pass HB2665, so Medicaid eligibility for parents in Oklahoma remains unchanged.
+But the Senate did not pass HB2665, so Medicaid eligibility for parents in Oklahoma remained unchanged.

-As background, the only non-pregnant, able-bodied adults under age 65 who currently qualify for Medicaid are those with household incomes up to 42 percent of the poverty level, and who also have dependent children.
-For a household of two (one adult and one child), that’s an annual income of about $6,700.
+As background, the only non-pregnant, able-bodied adults under age 65 who currently qualify for Medicaid are those with household incomes up to 41 percent of the poverty level, and who also have dependent children.
+For a household of two (one adult and one child), that’s an annual income of about $6,750 in 2018.

 Most able-bodied adults with dependent children aren’t able to qualify for Medicaid in Oklahoma because their incomes aren’t low enough.
 And able-bodied adults without dependent children aren’t eligible for Medicaid at all in Oklahoma, regardless of their income, because the state has not accepted federal funding to expand Medicaid.